D-optimal Designs with Ordered Categorical Data

 \fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont

 {\bf 5.
 Minimally Supported Design}

-A minimally supported design is a design with the minimal number of support points (i.e., ${\mathbf x}_i$ with $p_i > 0$ or $n_i > 0$) while keeping the Fisher information matrix positive definite, that is, $|{\mathbf F}|>0$.
-It is of practical significance since the experiment runs with the minimal number of different settings.
-For example, the 18 experimental settings in the polysilicon deposition study (Example~\ref{industrialexample}) had to be run in a sequential way and only two settings were arranged in each day \citep{phadke1989}.
-It is usually relatively easier to repeat the experiments with the same setting.
+It is of practical significance to have experiment run with the minimal number of different settings.
+For example, the 18 experimental settings in the polysilicon deposition study (Example~\ref{industrialexample}) had to be run in a sequential way and only two settings were arranged on each day (\cite{phadke1989}).
 Less experimental settings often indicate less time and less cost.
-Another practical application of a minimally supported design is to serve as the initial design for numerical searching algorithms.
-Since the objective function in this case takes a much simpler form, an optimal allocation restricted to those support points can be obtained more easily or even analytically.
+Another practical application of a minimally supported design is that an optimal allocation restricted to those support points can be obtained more easily or even analytically.

 According to Theorem~\ref{mindesigntheorem}, a minimally supported design contains at least $d+1$ support points.
-On the other hand, according to Theorem~\ref{s+theorem} and Corollary~\ref{|F|iff}, a minimally supported design could contain exactly $d+1$ support points if the extended design matrix ${\mathbf X}_{\bf 1} = ({\bf 1}\ {\mathbf X})$ is of full rank, that is, ${\rm Rank}({\mathbf X}_{\bf 1})=d+1$.
+On the other hand, according to Theorem~\ref{s+theorem} and Corollary~\ref{|F|iff}, a minimally supported design could contain exactly $d+1$ support points if the extended design matrix ${\mathbf X}_{\bf 1} = ({\bf 1}\ {\mathbf X})$ is of full rank.